Fengran-Mo/Fengran-Mo.github.io/_pages/about.md

 Talks
 ======
+- *Open Large Language Model Decoding to Incorporate Retrieval Quality in RAG*, hosted by **CLIQ-AI**, 2026.03
 - *Paradigms of Information Retrieval in the era of LLM*, hosted by **Microsoft Research India**, 2025.10
 - *Optimizing Retrieval and Answer Generation for Large Language Models in Conversations*, hosted by **Prof. Yi Zhang** at UC Santa Scuz, 2025.10
 - *Unifying Retrieval and Response Generation for Large Language Models in Conversations*, hosted by **The FinAI**, 2025.08